NamanSingh24/order-execution-engine/CONTRIBUTING.md

 - Focus on what's best for the community
 - Show empathy towards other community members

-Please report unacceptable behavior to [project maintainer email].
+Please report unacceptable behavior by opening an issue on [GitHub Issues](https://github.com/NamanSingh24/order-execution-engine/issues).

 ---